stew-anderson/blog/_posts/2025-10-20-experimenting-with-ai-agents-in-my-home-network.markdown

 Take the patching as a simple example first, previously setting up cron jobs with logging and notifications on warnings took time I just didn't have, compare that to what I just created that was light speed.
 Then there is the verification of the services, still needs a sanity check, and is "it's up" enough?
 Truth be told, when it comes to the home lab it isn't what brings the beans home so it never got a fully fledged solution for automating my patches, it's not difficult to better.

-Take a more complex solution - adding mac address filtering on the AP, I wouldn't attempt to automate this, as it is clearly an edge case that seldom happens, so would just handle as they happen.
-However the save here could be considerable, not only will I save time doing the steps to implement mac address filtering, but I'll not need to invest time in a complex automation ruleset to make it happen in the first place - just a well crafted prompt is all that is needed.
+Take a more complex solution - adding MAC address filtering on the AP, I wouldn't attempt to automate this, as it is clearly an edge case that seldom happens, so would just handle as they happen.
+However the save here could be considerable, not only will I save time doing the steps to implement MAC address filtering, but I'll not need to invest time in a complex automation ruleset to make it happen in the first place - just a well crafted prompt is all that is needed.

 I have one more cherry I'm adding to this ecosystem, I run a documentation site locally that contains all documentation on how my network is set up and the reasoning behind the vlans etc. As the AI agents make changes, they also need to make sure the documentation is an accurate representation of its state - what a time saver.